What is Junk?

 If there is a junk or litter problem on a lot in my neighborhood, who do I report it to?

 Leon County Department of Development Support and Environmental Management, Code Compliance Program at (850) 606-1300 or via email at CodeCompliance@LeonCountyFL.gov.
-Pursuant to Florida Statutes 162.06(1)(b), anonymous complaints can not be accepted.
+Pursuant to Section 6-30(a)(2) of the Leon County Code of Laws and Section 162.06(1)(b), Florida Statutes, Complainants generally cannot remain ANONYMOUS.
 Frivolous and unfounded complaints will not be processed or investigated.

 If I complain about junk on a person’s property, why doesn’t the County come and get it?